 2. Expenses:

 However, there is no clear answer.
-The amounts vary per project and depend on the duration of the investigation, the number of team members and the the necessary expenses.
+The amounts vary per project and depend on the duration of the investigation, the number of team members and necessary expenses.

 In practice, grants could vary from e.g. €2,000 for smaller investigations to €20,000 or even more for very large investigations that involve newsrooms in many countries, require a lot of research and expenses, data access, legal screening, etc., and yield a large series of publications.

 One team member can start an application through the online application form.
 He/she can then invite multiple people to collaborate on the draft application.
-The online application-in-progress is freely navigatable and can be saved at any time.
+The online application-in-progress can be saved at any time.

 If a grant is awarded to the project, the grant money will be allocated to the different applicants (i.e. the freelance journalists and/or news outlets) according to the submitted budget.